jianfch/stable-ts/README.md

 ```

 ## Usage
-The following is a list of CLI usages each followed by their corresponding Python usages (if there is one).
+The following is a list of CLI usages each followed by a corresponding Python usage (if there is one).

 ### Transcribe
 ```commandline